JuliarGubolin/sql-learning/README.md

 For this chapter, the author used the database *Weather_Stations*.

 Since I have a good knowledge of programming, learn about this topic was easier.
-CASE instruction can filter information, just like `where` command does, but it allow us to be more specific and  make more complex queries.
+CASE statement can filter information, just like `WHERE` command does, but it allow us to be more specific and  make more complex queries.

-The most interesting topic about this chapter was "Case Zero/Null", which shows that we can put a whole CASE statement inside an agregated function:
+The most interesting topic about this chapter was "Case Zero/Null", which shows that we can put a whole `CASE` statement inside an agregated function:

 `SELECT month,
 AVG(CASE WHEN (RAIN OR HAIL) THEN temperature ELSE 0 END) as avg_precipitation_temp,